nerdenough/phaser-es6-boilerplate/README.md

 editing .eslintrc.json.

 ## Known Issues
-- The build directory is not cleared upon rebuild.
-This means that if a game is built in production mode after it was already built in development mode, the additional files that are written in development mode would still exist (e.g. sourcemaps, unminified phaser.js).
 - Browser Sync doesn't appear to be reloading the page correctly when a file is changed.